AdobeDocs/adobe-io-events/src/pages/guides/using/marketo/marketo-notification-data-stream-setup.md

 title: Setting up Marketo Notification Data Stream with Adobe I/O Events
 ---

-import DeveloperGuidelines from 'marketo-data-streams-developer-guidelines.md' import Debug from 'marketo-data-streams-debug.md' import MultipleInstances from 'marketo-data-streams-multiple-instances.md'

 # Setting up Marketo Notification Data Stream with Adobe I/O Events

 These instructions describe how to set up and get started using Adobe I/O Events for Marketo notification events.
 This will provide you with an event stream for all Marketo in-app notifications, in near-real-time.